Thomas Reade (British Army officer)

-Sir Thomas Reade (1782 – 1 August 1849) was a British army officer during the Napoleonic Wars, known also as a collector.
+Colonel Sir Thomas Reade (1782 – 1 August 1849) was a British Army officer during the Napoleonic Wars, known also as a collector.

-In 1799, at the age of sixteen, he ran away from home to enlist in the army and participate in campaigns in Holland, Egypt and America, as well as postings across Europe.
+In 1799, at the age of sixteen, he ran away from home to enlist in the Army and participated in campaigns in Holland, Egypt and America, as well as postings across Europe.
+Major Reade served as Deputy Quartermaster General at the 1814 Siege of Genoa.
+He was knighted in 1815.
+When Napoleon was defeated and exiled to Saint Helena, Reade was one of his principal guards.

+He married Agnes Clogg on 8 September 1824.

+He was appointed consul general in Tunis on 10 May 1836.
+On 29 April 1841, he convinced Ahmad I ibn Mustafa, the bey (ruler) of Tunis, to abolish the slave trade.

 Reade was also a scholar and antiquarian and collected a range of artefacts, much of which are held in the British Museum today.

-He married Agnes Clogg on 8 September 1824.

-He was appointed consul general in Tunis on 10 May 1836, and died at his residence there on 1 August 1849.
-Reade was also responsible for seriously damaging the Libyco-Punic Mausoleum of Dougga in 1842 for the purposes of stealing the monument's Libyco-Punic inscription.
+In Tunis, Reade discovered the Reade Punic inscriptions, some of the earliest Carthaginian tombstones to be discovered.
+Later Reade was responsible for seriously damaging the Libyco-Punic Mausoleum of Dougga in 1842 for the purposes of stealing the monument's Libyco-Punic inscription.
 The team commissioned to remove the inscription did it in such a maladroit way that the two upper floors of the mausoleum collapsed as a result.